Skip to main content

 Diagram showing how legal actions like wrongful death and punitive damages are related to your life.

-We Run the Entire Playbook for Your Family
+How We Run the Playbook for Your Family

-Our firm was built for this.
-We execute the dual mission—compassion for you, aggression toward them.
+Our firm was built for this—compassion for you, aggression toward them.
+Here's how the dual mission works in practice:

-1. Coordinate with the Criminal Case: We work in parallel with the Denver District Attorney’s office, using every development in the criminal prosecution—from a DUI conviction to a guilty plea for vehicular homicide—as leverage in your civil case.
+1. Coordinate with the criminal case.
+We work in parallel with the Denver District Attorney's office, using every development in the prosecution—a DUI conviction, a guilty plea to vehicular homicide—as leverage in your civil claim.

-3. Attack the Dram Shop Claim: The moment we are hired, our investigators are moving to beat the one-year clock.
-We secure the evidence needed to hold a negligent bar accountable before that evidence disappears forever.
+3. Move on the dram-shop claim early.
+The moment we're hired, our investigators work to secure the evidence needed to hold a negligent bar accountable before it disappears.

 CL